 "All pupils leaving primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport."

 The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school to spend on improving the quality of sport and PE for all their children.
 The government has provided double funding for 2018/2019.

 Further details can be found via the attachments below.

 The government requires schools to report on the number of children, in Year 6, who met the national swimming requirements.
 At Dixons Marchbank we teach swimming in Year 4.
-In 2018/19, 39% of our Year 6 pupils met the national requirements when they went swimming in 2016-2017 (Y6 in 2019-2020).
+In 2019/20, 46% of our Year 6 pupils met the national requirements when they went swimming in 2016-2017 (Y6 in 2019-2020).

 National Curriculum requirements for swimming and water safety: